jvanttonen/jvanttonen/README.md

- 📫 How to reach me itcibuln@mtu.edu
+ 📫 How to reach me juliavanttonen@gmail.com

 <!---
 Perilyod/Perilyod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.